Nationwide Delivery Fast and reliable nationwide delivery on all of our bonsai products.

-Welcome to our Chinese Elm bonsai care hub – the place to learn how to take care of your bonsai tree.
-Please see below further information and tips to help your bonsai grow healthy.
+Welcome to our Chinese Elm bonsai care guide!
+This is the right place to learn how to take care of your bonsai tree.
+Below you’ll find further information and tips to help your Chinese Elm bonsai grow healthy.

 Chinese Elm Care Guide

-The Chinese Elm Bonsai tree is a beautiful bonsai tree, and is one of the most popular Elm trees.
-The Chinese Elm can also be referred to as the Ulmus Parvifolia and in it’s native environment, it can reach impressive heights of up to 25 meters!
+The Chinese Elm bonsai tree is a beautiful bonsai tree species, and one of the most popular Elm trees.
+The Chinese Elm is also often referred to as Ulmus Parvifolia and in its native environment, it can reach impressive heights of up to 25 meters!

 This is a perfect bonsai tree for beginners as it’s slow growing and undemanding.
-It features a distinctive but rather beautiful grey / red brown bark that matures as it grows.
-You’ll find that it has oval shaped fresh green leaves that are quite small.
+It features a distinctive and rather beautiful grey/red brown bark that matures as it grows.
+It’s fresh green leaves are small and oval in shape.

 How To Care for a Chinese Elm Bonsai

-Chinese Elm bonsai’s do not like the cold or drafts.
+Chinese Elm bonsai can endure colder temperatures but do not prefer them.
 Because it’s a tropical bonsai tree, there’s a reason it enjoys and thrives off sunlight!
-Most Chinese Elm trees prefer temperatures between 60-70 degrees Fahrenheit.
+Most Chinese Elm trees prefer temperatures between 15-20 degrees Celsius.